Deaths per 100,000

 Reducing Unintentional Fall Injuries and Deaths

-Idahoans aged 65 and older suffered 88% of fall deaths in 2017.
 Unintentional falls are not an inevitable consequence of aging and can be prevented.
 Therefore, it is important to take measures to prevent and reduce risk factors for falls throughout older life stages.(10)

 According to the CDC, fall risk factors include lower body weakness, Vitamin D deficiency, difficulty with walking and balance, medicines that affect balance, vision problems, foot pain or poor footwear, and hazards in the home.
 Most falls are caused by a combination of these factors.
-To prevent falls, programs such as Idaho’s Fit and Fall Proof™ exercise program are important to help older adults maintain the strength, balance, and mobility needed for normal daily physical functioning.
-Additional measures include a physician evaluation of fall risk, having vision and balance checked and medications reviewed, and ensuring the home environment is safe from trip and fall hazards, such as loose cords and rugs.(11)
+To prevent falls, programs such as Idaho’s Fit and Fall Proof™ exercise program are important to help older adults maintain the strength, balance, and mobility needed for normal daily activities.
+Additional measures include a physician evaluation of fall risk, having vision and balance checked and medications reviewed, and ensuring the home environment is safe from trip and fall hazards, such as poor lighting, loose cords and rugs.(11)